angieappiah/akwaaba/README.md

 Open the index.html file in your browser

-See the top 10 Tourist Sites in Ghana
+See the Popular Sites in the Castle

 CONTRIBUTING